TRANSLATION PROJECTS: Frequently Asked Questions

 Yes, all application material must be submitted in English with only one exception for those portions of the original work which your sample translation renders.

 11. May I submit translations of my own writing to establish eligibility?

 Yes, you may include in your Summary of Applicant Publications/Productions a list of translations (into English) of your own writing (poetry, prose, drama).

-We do not accept as eligible any publication by presses that: do not have a stated marketing and distribution policy; publish work without competitive selection or a stated editorial policy; or publish work without professional editing.
+For determining eligibility, we do not accept any publication by presses that publish work without competitive selection or professional editing.
 If you feel your publication falls outside of these parameters, call the Literature Fellowships Hotline for guidance.

 No. If you can establish your eligibility with one book, just list that book.
 If you're unsure if the book meets our eligibility requirements, list journal publications as well, but only as many as you need to establish your eligibility.
 Our panelists will not see your publications.

 14. I'm on faculty at a university.
 May the fellowship go directly to my university so that I may buy time off from teaching to complete my project?

 No. Fellowships are individual awards; all funds are dispersed only to the fellow.
 However, once our fellows receive funds, it is up to them how they wish to spend it (as long as it relates to their translation project).
 A fellow could pay his/her university directly in order to receive time off.

 15. What if my project has begun before the allowable start date?

 If this is the case, contact the NEA’s Literary Arts staff for guidance before applying.
 Most often this is not a problem, as long as the bulk of the work on the project occurs during the period of performance.